 Pinterest is a platform of discovery.
-In 2016, the Pinterest community has grown to more than 150 million monthly users around the world who use the social media network to find over 75 billion ideas for them to save, to try, and to purchase.
+In 2018, the Pinterest community has grown to 250 million monthly users around the world who use the social media network to find over 175 billion ideas for them to save, to try, and to purchase.
 It’s the only social network that people go to save ads.
 To help you generate traffic and sales, we’ve put together four Pinterest content strategy tips to help you cut through the clutter and advertise your products.

 1. Know Your Keywords & Popular Search Terms